 In the Town of Palm Beach, the primary purpose of the Capital Improvement Element is the assessment of need for public facilities and the cost estimation of the improvements for which the Town of Palm Beach has fiscal responsibility. to analyze the Town's fiscal capability to finance and construct such improvements; and to adopt financial policies to guide funding and construction of capital improvements when required, based on needs identified in the other Plan Elements.
-The Capital Improvements.
-Additionally, the Capital Improvement Element provides financial policies to guide funding and construct such improvements.
-Additionally, the Capital Improvement Element provides financial policies to guide funding and construction of capital improvements when required, based on needs identified in the other Plan Element.
+The Capital Improvement Element demonstrates the Town's fiscal capability to finance and construct such improvements.
+Additionally, the Capital Improvement Element provides financial policies to guide funding and construction of capital improvements when required, based on needs identified in the other Comprehensive Plan Elements, primarily the Infrastructure Element.